murkl/arch-os/docs/REFERENCE.md

 | Timeout | 45 min | Past this it is stuck, not slow |
 | Compile jobs | 1/GiB, capped at core count | More would run a live image out of memory |

 One `timeout` around the whole build; passwordless `sudo` granted for its length and revoked after.
+What cargo and go download and cache lives in the build directory and is removed with it, rather than left in the new home. `!debug` is added to a PKGBUILD's own `options`, never put in their place - yay's says `!lto`.

 **Note:** _With Core tweaks, `/etc/makepkg.conf.d/arch-os.conf` switches the debug package off, and nothing else: an AUR build otherwise leaves a second package beside the one that was wanted. `-march=native` is deliberately **not** there - it buys a few percent and pays for it with binaries that stop running the day the disk is moved, the image is restored onto other hardware or the CPU is replaced, and the crash that follows reads like failing memory._